godotengine/godot-docs/tutorials/threads/using_multiple_threads.rst

 .. _doc_using_multiple_threads:

-Using Multiple Threads
+Using multiple threads
 ======================

 Threads
 -------

 Threads allow simultaneous execution of code.
-It allows off-loading work.
+It allows off-loading work from the main thread.

-Godot supports threads and provides many handy functions for GDScript to use them.
+Godot supports threads and provides many handy functions to use them.

 .. note:: If using other languages (C#, C++), it may be easier to use the threading classes they support.